Paolo Fiammingo: Life

 From 1584 to his death the artist was registered at the painter's guild of Venice.
 In Italy the artist became known by the name Paolo Fiammingo ('Paul the Fleming').
 He resided and worked in Venice for the rest of his career.
 He opened a successful studio in Venice, which received commissions from all over Europe.

+He worked for international patrons including Hans Fugger, the heir of a German banking dynasty.
+Fugger commissioned him in 1580 to produce several series of paintings to decorate Castle Kirchheim in Bavaria near Augsburg, the Fugger family's summer residence.
+While Paolo Fiammingo produced a large number of work in the 1580s for the Fugger commissions, he appears to have produced at the same time several versions of many of the compositions made for the Fugger family.
+This suggests that Paolo ran a workshop of some size at the time.